Last updated on June 7th, 2019 at 09:22 pm

 After making each crepe you can add a bit more butter to the pan, but I find it easier to just spray my pan with some cooking spray instead.
 After you add a ladle of the crepe batter to the pan you have to quickly rotate the pan around to spread the batter evenly over the entire surface of the pan.

-Once done with all your crepes, you can finally enjoy the fruits of your labor and trust me you will enjoy these.
+Once done with all your crepes, you can finally enjoy the fruits of your labor.
+And trust me you will enjoy these.

 My mom never used a blender, she actually always used a mixer.
 However, I’ve found that a blender is much better to get that perfect consistency for crepe batter.
 You can also use a whisk and whisk it all by hand, but if you have a blender, use it.

 When making the crepe batter, remember that this is a thin batter, it should have the consistency of heavy cream.
 When you spread it in the pan, it should spread easily.
-If you find it’s too thick and it isn’t spreading, add a few more tablespoons of water to thin it out.
+If you find it’s too thick and it isn’t spreading, add a few more tablespoons of water or milk to thin it out.

 Always let your batter rest for a few minutes in order to produce light and delicate crepes.
 I usually wait about half hour before starting to make them.
 If you plan ahead, you can even refrigerate it overnight.